SkoolNotes/Taproot/2020ENG201/KBe20eng201part1.md

 ---
-title:
+title:  Heart Of Darkness Part 1 debrief
-course:
+course: 20eng201
-author:
+author: Exr0n
-source: #index
+source: KBhENG201HeartOfHardness
 ---
+#flo

 - > What is the heart of darkness?
 	- africa, congo river